-Many tourists point out the challenges they encounter with foreign currency exchange while in Japan, such as "we didn't know where to exchange money" or "we should have checked the opening hours of a foreign currency exchange."
+Many tourists point out the challenges they encounter with foreign currency exchange while in Japan, such as "we didn't know where to exchange money into Yen" or "we should have checked the opening hours of a foreign currency exchange."
 Foreign currency such as the U.S. dollar, the Euro, Chinese Yuan Renminbi, and so on, can be exchanged in various locations in Japan.
-Since there are some shops or restaurants which don’t accept credit cards, it is wise to have a certain amount of cash with you when exploring the country.
+Since many smaller shops or restaurants don’t accept credit cards, it is wise to have a certain amount of cash on hand when exploring the country.

 Tourists might want to prepare at least the amount of cash for transportation to their next destination.
 Each Japanese airport has foreign currency exchange services.
 Ask the information staff or check the bulletin board, and exchange directly at the airport.